Skip to main content

 Which is better for small nonprofits, Givebutter or Bloomerang?

 Givebutter suits very small nonprofits doing campaign or event-based fundraising where zero subscription cost matters.
 Bloomerang suits organizations past the startup phase that want to build long-term donor relationships with retention analytics.
-GrantPipe starts at $99/month and adds grant compliance to donor management.
+GrantPipe Starter lists at $199/month and adds grant compliance to donor management.

 Verdict